Anupriya1729/Anupriya1729/README.md

 - 🌱 Doing projects on Web development, Python and Django.
 - ⚡ Tech Enthusiast
 - 🥅 2021 Goals: Learn trending technologies like MERN
+- ⚡ Intern at Sapio Analytics - Project assigned - Chatbot to perform a census on Unorganized Sectors. (https://gitlab.com/anupriya91998)

 ### Connect with me: